Last Updated on November 23, 2022

 Where Is It?

 Mulegé and the Bahía Concepción beaches are all easily reached from Highway 1.
-Mulegé is 175 miles (280 km) south of the state borders of B.C. and B.C.S. at Guerrero Negro.
-The beaches of Bahia Concepción begin 12 miles (20 km) south of Mulegé – the first being Playa Santispac.
+Mulegé is 175 mi (280 km) south of the state borders of B.C. and B.C.S. at Guerrero Negro.
+The beaches of Bahia Concepción begin 12 mi (20 km) south of Mulegé – the first being Playa Santispac.

 Of the six beaches highlighted here, all but one (Playa Escondida) are well signed from the highway, however all are accessible by any vehicle.
 Driving distances between the first five beaches (north to south) are only several minutes apart.
-The last beach, Playa Requeson, is approximately 9 miles (20 km) south of the other five beaches.
+The last beach, Playa Requeson, is approximately 9 mi (20 km) south of the other five beaches.

-Baja California Camping on Bahía Concepción, From North To South:
+Baja California Camping on Bahía Concepción: North To South

-Cost: Baja camping on Playa Santispac ranges from 150 pesos to 250 pesos depending on the whim of the caretaker and the demand for space – haggling here is acceptable.
+Cost: Baja camping on Playa Santispac ranges from 150 to 250 pesos depending on the caretaker’s whim and the demand for space – haggling is acceptable.

 Toilets: The ramshackle outhouses here round out your Baja camping experience – carry your own toilet paper.

 Just before reaching Playa Santispac are several pull-ins off the highway with breathtaking views of Bahía Concepción in front of you.
 One look at the white sand, clear blue water and nearby islands is all it takes to let you know beach camping in Baja California is as good as it gets anywhere.

 Several palapas line the beach here; these are perfect for slinging a hammock.
 The beachfront Restaurante Bar Ana opens in the winter and makes Playa Santispac a great choice for Baja camping.
 If you have a kayak Isla San Ramon awaits just offshore and behind that is a reef perfect for snorkeling.
 Within the mangroves behind Playa Santispac is a lagoon and some rather brackish hot springs.